shammowla/bengaltigers/README.md

 > cd bengaltigers

-> git checkout gh-pages

-### note, that for github pages, we will always work from the gh-pages branch, not master :)
+##### note, that for github pages, we will always work from the gh-pages branch, not master, if you need to `git checkout -b gh-pages` :)

 > gem install jekyll